wngaw/wngaw.github.io/_posts/2020-07-25-sequence-modelling-using-cnn-and-lstm.md

 ## Remarks

 In this post, we have seen how we can use CNN and LSTM to build many-to-one and many-to-many sequence models.
 In real world applications, many-to-one can by used in place of typical classification or regression algorithms.
-Many-to-many can be used when there is a need to predict a sequence of data such as the stock price for the next 6 months.
+On the other hand, many-to-many can be used when there is a need to predict a sequence of data such as the stock price for the next 6 months.

-You can check out the Jupyter Notebook [here]().
+You can check out the Jupyter Notebook [here](https://github.com/wngaw/blog/blob/master/sequence_modelling_using_cnn_and_lstm/src/Sequence%20Modelling%20using%20CNN%20and%20LSTM.ipynb).

 ## Reference